-- a) There are four Honours classification grades and four undergraduate module grades.
-In the Quality Assurance Test, we check that for all classifications above Third class, the best grade(s) awarded for 60 credits of Level 3 study (or, exceptionally, Postgraduate study counted down in place of Level 3) is as good as, or better than, the class of Honours indicated by the range in which your weighted grade credits sits. - b) To pass the Quality Assurance Test for a first-class degree, you must have at least 60 Level 3 credits at Distinction grade. - c) To pass the Quality Assurance Test for an upper-second class degree (2:1), you must have at least 60 Level 3 credits at Grade 2 (or Merit), or the total of the 60 credit check requirement multiplied by your best grade must not exceed 120, e.g. 30 Level 3 credits at Distinction and 30 Level 3 credits at either Grade 2 (or Merit) or Grade 3.
+a) There are four Honours classification grades and four undergraduate module grades.
+In the Quality Assurance Test, we check that for all classifications above Third class, the best grade(s) awarded for 60 credits of Level 3 study (or, exceptionally, Postgraduate study counted down in place of Level 3) is as good as, or better than, the class of Honours indicated by the range in which your weighted grade credits sits. b) To pass the Quality Assurance Test for a first-class degree, you must have at least 60 Level 3 credits at Distinction grade.

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022

-- d) To pass the Quality Assurance Test for a lower-second class degree (2:2), you must have at least 60 Level 3 credits at Grade 3, or the total of the 60 credit check requirement multiplied by your best grade must not exceed 180, e.g. at least 30 Level 3 credits at Distinction and 30 Level 3 credits at either Grade 2 (or Merit), Grade 3 or Grade 4, or at least 30 Level 3 credits at Grade 2 and 30 Level 3 credits at either Grade 3 or Grade 4. - e) If your best 60 credits at Level 3 do not meet the Quality Assurance Thresholds required for the classification in which your Weighted Grade Credit score falls, you will be awarded the lower classification.
+- b) To pass the Quality Assurance Test for an upper-second class degree (2:1), you must have at least 60 Level 3 credits at Grade 2 (or Merit), or the total of the 60 credit check requirement multiplied by your best grade must not exceed 120, e.g. 30 Level 3 credits at Distinction and 30 Level 3 credits at either Grade 2 (or Merit) or Grade 3. - c) To pass the Quality Assurance Test for a lower-second class degree (2:2), you must have at least 60 Level 3 credits at Grade 3, or the total of the 60 credit check requirement multiplied by your best grade must not exceed 180, e.g. at least 30 Level 3 credits at Distinction and 30 Level 3 credits at either Grade 2 (or Merit), Grade 3 or Grade 4, or at least 30 Level 3 credits at Grade 2 and 30 Level 3 credits at either Grade 3 or Grade 4. - d) If your best 60 credits at Level 3 do not meet the Quality Assurance Thresholds required for the classification in which your Weighted Grade Credit score falls, you will be awarded the lower classification.